Upgrades

 The upgrade accommodates the changes at the NCBI BLAST server.

-Includes support for the latest genomic databases available
+Includes support for the latest genomic databases available at NCBI.

 Design Tiling probes: Version 4.20 of Array